 - In the late 1980s, all of the classic Gumby episodes had their sound tracks completely redone, with new synthesizer music, Stock Sound Effects and voices to match up with the 1988 Gumby Adventures revival series.
 When the shorts were initially released to DVD in 2002 by Rhino, these late 1980s masters were used, to the disappointment of many fans.
 More recent DVD releases by Classic Media retain the original soundtracks, however.

 - The Blu-Ray release of Thunderbirds cropped the episodes into widescreen.
 This only serves to exaggerate picture shake and grain, which are very noticeable in the VFX shots.

 - Warner's DVD of the Superman Theatrical Cartoons claims to include transfers from the original masters, yet still includes some changes.
-These include plastered end logos for several shorts, missing sound effects from two cartoons' opening credits, and an audible jump during the prologue of the first short.
+These include plastered end logos for several shorts, missing sound effects from two cartoons' opening credits, and an audible jump during the prologue of The Mad Scientist.